Wealth Planning

 4. Charitable contributions: Payments to qualifying charities.

-The TCJA of 2017 introduced a shifting landscape for estate planning.
-Through strategic planning and decision-making, individuals can capitalize on existing tax benefits before the sunsetting provisions of the TCJA take effect.
-In light of the upcoming election cycle, it’s also wise to stay updated on potential last-minute changes to the law as you explore your options.
-To navigate these tax changes effectively and achieve your tax planning and estate planning objectives, contact your wealth manager or estate planning attorney to discuss your specific circumstances and how to best attain your desired estate planning goals.
+To navigate these tax changes effectively and achieve your tax planning and estate planning objectives, talk with your wealth manager or estate planning attorney to discuss your specific circumstances and how to best attain your desired estate planning goals.

 Nayan Lapsiwala